httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 Tokens are short textual words; their abstract model is identical to their expression in the textual HTTP serialisation.

-The ABNF for tokens in HTTP/1 headers is:
+The ABNF for tokens in textual HTTP headers is:

 ~~~ abnf
 sh-token = ALPHA